 What cook doesn’t love Shrimp?
 They are such an obliging partner in the kitchen.
 They not only cook in all of three minutes but they turn pink and opaque to tell you they’re done.
-They’re wildly popular—in fact they’re by far the most popular of all seafoods in this country.
-Here they live up to their promise of speed in a dish that pairs shrimp with a spicy tomato sauce, ribbons of fennel, chiles that let you control the heat and Strozzapreti, one of my favorite pastas of all time.
+They’re wildly popular—in fact, they’re by far the most popular of all seafood in this country.
+Here they live up to their promise of speed in a dish that pairs shrimp with a spicy tomato sauce, ribbons of fennel, chiles that let you control the heat, and Strozzapreti, one of my favorite kinds of pasta of all time.
 And why is it a favorite?
 Because it translates into English as “Priest Choker”.
 Andrew pointed out that Strozzapreti isn’t the backbone of the dish and that you could substitute pretty much any tubular pasta from Gemelli to Rigatoni or Penne Rigate.
-While that’s true, the writer in me just couldn’t wait to dive into the story of Strozzapreti and so, in the middle of last week’s Nor’Easter I trudged 6 blocks to the Supermarket.
-There, in the specialty pasta section I found my Strozzapreti and the basis for this post.
+While that’s true, the writer in me just couldn’t wait to dive into the story of Strozzapreti and so, in the middle of last week’s Nor’Easter, I trudged 6 blocks to the Supermarket.
+There, in the specialty pasta section, I found my Strozzapreti and the basis for this post.
 But first off, let’s talk about Shrimp which is a good news/bad news story if there ever was one.

 The bad news is the headlines about shrimp farms around the world.
 You’ll read about everything from polluted waters and abusive labor practices to questionable chemical preservatives.
 So I thought it might be helpful to give a brief guide in buying shrimp.